immcantation/immcantation/docs/_include/usage.rst

       Defaults to a truncated version of the sequence filename.
   -o  Output directory.
 Will be created if it does not exist.
       Defaults to a directory matching the sample identifier in the current working directory.
   -f  Output format.
-One of changeo (default) or airr.
+One of airr (default) or changeo.
   -p  Number of subprocesses for multiprocessing tools.
       Defaults to the available cores.
   -k  Specify to filter the output to only productive/functional sequences.